Cluster-guided Asymmetric Contrastive Learning for Unsupervised Person Re-Identification: Experiments

-\myparagraph{Settings for Training } In our siamese network, we use ResNet-50~\cite{he:CVPR16resnet} pre-trained on the ImageNet~\cite{Krizhevsky:NIPS12} for both branches.
-The feature outputs $\x_i \in \RR^D$ and $\tilde \x_i \in \RR^D$ of the two networks $F(\cdot|\Theta)$ and $F(\cdot|\Theta^\prime)$ are $D$-dimensional vectors where $D=2048$.
-We use the features output $\x_i$ of the first branch $F(\cdot|\Theta)$ to perform clustering, where $\x_i =F(\hat I_i|\Theta) \in \RR^D$.
 The prediction layer $G(\cdot)$ is a $D \times D$ full connection layer.
-We initialize the two memory banks with the features outputs from the corresponding network branches $F(\cdot|\Theta)$ and $F^\prime(\cdot|\Theta^\prime)$, respectively.
-We optimize the network through Adam optimizer \cite{Kingma:arXiv2014} with a weight decay of 0.0005 and train the network with in total 80 epochs.
-We change the learning rate dynamically where the learning rate is initially set as 0.00035 and decreased to one-tenth of the previous every 20 epochs.
+We initialize the two memory banks with the outputs of the feature from the corresponding network branches $F(\cdot|\Theta)$ and $F^\prime(\cdot|\Theta^\prime)$, respectively.
+We optimize the network through Adam optimizer \cite{Kingma:arXiv2014} with a weight decay of 0.0005 and train the network with 80 epochs in total.
+The learning rate is initially set as 0.00035 and decreased to one-tenth per 20 epochs.
 The batch size is set to 64.
-The temperature coefficient $\tau$ in Eq.~\eqref{eq:CCL-q} is set to $0.05$ and the update factor $\alpha$ in Eq.~\eqref{eq:update-cluster_1} and Eq.~\eqref{eq:update-cluster_2} is set to $0.2$.
+The temperature coefficient $\tau$ in Eq.~\eqref{eq:CCL-q} is set to $0.05$ and the update factor $\alpha$ in Eqs.~\eqref{eq:update-cluster_1} and \eqref{eq:update-cluster_2} is set to $0.2$.

-\myparagraph{Setting for Data Augmentation } In our experiments, we use the same data augmentation methods as in SpCL~\cite{Ge:NIPS20}, including random horizontal flip, random erasing and random crop.
+\myparagraph{Settings for Data Augmentation} In our experiments, we use the same data augmentation operations as other methods~\cite{Ge:NIPS20,GE:ICLR20}, including random horizontal flip, random erasing and random crop, to define data augmentation $\T(\cdot)$ and $\T^\prime(\cdot)$.
+Besides, we add a gray-scale transform to the input of the second branch.

-\myparagraph{Setting for Clustering } We use DBSCAN~\cite{EsterDBSCAN:AAAI96} algorithm to generate the raw clusters $\C$ and to generate the over-segmentation.
-The DBSCAN algorithm is based on the density of samples.
-It regards a data point as \emph{density reachable} if the data point lies within a small distance (denoted as $d$) to other neighboring samples.
-The parameter $d$ for the maximum distance between neighbor points is the most important parameter in DBSCAN.
-In experiments, for fair comparison, we follow \cite{Ge:NIPS20} to set $d=0.6$ to yield the raw clustering result $\C$ and use a slightly smaller parameter $d=0.58$ to yield smaller clusters as over-segmentation for cluster refinement.

-\myparagraph{Metrics for Evaluation} In evaluation, we use the mean average precision (mAP) and cumulative matching characteristic (CMC) at rank-1, 5, 10.
+\myparagraph{Metrics for Performance Evaluation} In evaluation, we use the mean average precision (mAP) and cumulative matching characteristic (CMC) at Rank-1, 5, 10 to evaluate the performance.